etherealManatee/defiswap-test/README.md

-# KingSwap - DeFi exchange with rewards to liquidity provider
+# KingSwap:crown: - DeFi exchange with rewards to liquidity provider

 A decentralized finance exchange with staking of liquidity provider (LP) tokens to earn King token as reward.
 This project was created to test out deploying a DeFi exchange with the following goals: